jmetz/jmetz.github.io/index.md

 layout: default
 ---

-Welcome to my website.
+Hi!
+My name is Jeremy, and I work as an Image Processing specialist at the University of Exeter's Biosciences department - welcome to my website.

-This site is currently under construction.
+Most of my content is currently in the form of blog posts.

-In the meantime, visit my bio at the [University of Exeter](http://www.exeter.ac.uk/biomedicalhub/team/drjeremymetz/)
+Please alsp visit my bio at the [University of Exeter](http://www.exeter.ac.uk/biomedicalhub/team/drjeremymetz/)